icdevs/Icdevs_mainsite/_posts/2023-02-14- Admin Bounty - Gitcoin.md

 ## Description

 The assigned admin will be paid $25/bounty to enter the open bounty in to gitcoin in an attractive and informational format.
-The assigned admin will recieve an additional $75/bounty if the item is accepted and executed via gitcoin.
+The assigned admin will receive an additional $75/bounty if the item is accepted and executed via gitcoin.

 * learn about gitcoin
 * connect with the ethereum and IC communities